winstonDeGreef/Mechanica/content/special/.ipynb_checkpoints/ChX3_IntroSpecialRelativity-checkpoint.md

 Clock stationary according to $S'$ but moving for $S$.
 ```

 If you consider the sketch above, we see how time intervals are counted for a moving observer and for an observer in the rest frame.
 A light ray is traveling between 2 mirrors.
 This up and down traveling of the light is a counter for the time.
 If you have never thought how time is measured, think a bit how a clock actually does that.
-Today, the second is defined as a (very large) number of tiny energy transitions (vibrations) of the Caesium-133 atom (see e.g. [Atomic Clock](https://en.wikipedia.org/wiki/Atomic_clock)).
+Today, the second is defined as a (very large) number of tiny energy transitions (vibrations) of the Caesium-133 atom (see e.g. [Atomic Clock](>https://en.wikipedia.org/wiki/Atomic_clock)).

 Consider the time light travels for the observer $S$ who sees the clock moving with velocity $V$.
 The clock counts one unit of time, $t$ if the light has gone from the bottom mirror to the top one and back to the bottom mirror.
 Thus from bottom to top takes $t/2$.
 This means that the length of the light path from bottom mirror to top mirror is equal to $ct/2$ as light travels with velocity $c$.
 In that same period of time, the top mirror has moved a distance $Vt/2$, as the clock and thus the mirrors move with velocity $V$ with respect to observer $S$.
-Now, we can relate the length of the light path from the bottom to the top mirror to the size of the clock, $L$ and the displacement of the mirror, $Vt/2$: $L^2+\frac{V^2}{4}t^2=\frac{c^2}{4}t^2$ where we used Pythagoras, see {numref}`fig:timedilation2.png`.
+Now, we can relate the length of the light path from the bottom to the top mirror to the size of the clock, $L$ and the displacement of the mirror, $Vt/2$: $L^2+\frac{V^2}{4}t^2=\frac{c^2}{4}t^2$ where we used Pythagoras, see figure below.

 ```{figure} ../images/timedilation2.png